Kambalakkad

-Kambalakkad is one of the big towns near Kalpetta in the Wayanad district, Kerala, India.
+Kambalakkad is a town in the Wayanad district, Kerala, India.
 It is about 8 km away from district headquarters at Kalpetta, and is one of the main towns on the Kalpetta-Manathavady state highway.

 Kambalakkad Mosque

 The Juma Masjidh at Kambalakkad is an architectural splendor and the main landmark of the town.
-There are many murals in this masjidh.
+There are many murals in the masjidh.
 The mosque is located in the very middle of the town.
-This majid is designed by Ar.
-Naseer of Prakriti Architects, calicut, one of the best Architectural firm in south India.Thr mosque brings out a vibrant looks for the city.
+The majid is designed by Ar.
+Naseer of Prakriti Architects, Kozhikode, one of the best architectural firms in south India.
+The mosque brings out a vibrant looks for the city.